balderdashy/sails-docs/anatomy/myApp/Gruntfile.js.md

 Sails uses [Grunt](http://gruntjs.com) for asset management.
 This file contains the entry point for the default asset pipeline in Sails; that is, the code that does stuff like compiling LESS stylesheets, minifying scripts for production, and precompiling and injecting client-side templates.

 Sails' integration with Grunt is fully customizable but for most use cases, this file should remain unchanged.
 Instead, put your custom logic in `myApp/tasks/`.

-### More Info
-> More information on using Grunt to work with static assets: http://gruntjs.com/configuring-tasks
+See the conceptual documentation about the asset pipeline for tips on working with static assets in Sails.
+For more information about using Grunt tasks in general, see [Grunt's docs on configuring tasks](http://gruntjs.com/configuring-tasks).

 <docmeta name="displayName" value="Gruntfile.js">